Introduction

 9. Conducting regular meetings

-Growth is never by mere chance; it is the result of forces working together”. – James Cash Penney
+“Growth is never by mere chance; it is the result of forces working together”. – James Cash Penney

 Regular team meetings depend on the project methodology you are working on.
 In Scrum methodology, there is a 15-minute meeting every day.
 This is the time for you to establish a status quo with your new team members.

-If you are using a project management tool, then it is not important to have daily meetings or long meetings.
+If you are using a project management tool, then it is not essential to have daily meetings or long meetings.
 As long as your team members are on the same page, you can let them work independently.
 Modern workplaces have very short meetings that are mostly focused on the agenda that is shared well before the meeting starts.

-On a project management tool, your team can collaborate, discuss and share files in real time on the centralized platform, thereby eliminating the need for physical meetings.
+On a project management tool, your team can collaborate, discuss, and share files in real-time on the centralized platform, thereby eliminating the need for physical meetings.

 10. Establishing a shared vision